noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 #### Phase 3: Honest prover assumption

-The verifier circuit verifies a circuit whose verification key is directly computed from ACIR++ (like the private functions)
+The verifier circuit verifies a circuit whose verification key is directly computed from ACIR (like the private functions)

 In theory we could go into production with this model, but without full decentralization.